SammySemicolon/Malum-Mod/README.md

-# Malum-Mod
+# Malum Mod
-A minecraft mod about dark magic.
+A minecraft mod about soul magic, and it's derivatives.